tsiyuki/SI507project_crshu/README.md

 ![correct_name](https://github.com/tsiyuki/SI507project_crshu/blob/master/screenshots/park_info.png)

 - For the third part of the homepage, if the user click the `Go to the state selection form` link, the user would be naviageted to the state selection form shown below in the screentshot.
 The user are able to select the state from the drop down list and click the `submit` botton.
+The drop down list is shown in the second screenshot below.
 Also in the bottom of the page, a link is provided to return to the home page.

 ![state_form](https://github.com/tsiyuki/SI507project_crshu/blob/master/screenshots/state_form.png)